Best meal deals in the UK

 While it's not the cheapest for non-members, we're big fans of the meal deal selection at Co-op.
 As well as the typical meal deal snacks, you can grab tasty baked goods like croissants and cinnamon swirls.
 Not too bad for £3.50, we reckon.

-And if you don't fancy the tomato basil and chicken pasta, there are other pasta bowls and salads available for the same value.
+And if you don't fancy the tomato basil and chicken pasta, there are other pasta bowls available for the same price.

 It's hardly a bargain, but it's worth knowing that Sainsbury's offers a £5 meal deal too.